SoulDever/GatsbyJS-cities-tour/README.md

 1. Run: `npm i -g gatsby-cli` to install Gatsby CLI globally
 1. Run: `npm i` to install all dependencies
 1. Run: `npm start` to run Gatsby in development mode
-1. Wait a moment until you see the following message on the console `You can now view gatsby-cities-tour in the browser.`
+1. Wait a moment until you see the following message on the console `You can now view gatsbyjs-cities-tour in the browser.`
 1. If step 4 is complete without errors, open the browser and navigate to [http://localhost:8000](http://localhost:8000)
 1. Enjoy writing code!